ronanociosoig/TuistHavana/README.md

     <img src="FirebaseCrashlyticsCompileError.png"
       width=1584>
 </p>

 These are known issues and will be fixed in the near future.
+The Firebase issue is [here](https://github.com/tuist/tuist/issues/3638) There is a PR [here](https://github.com/tuist/tuist/pull/4031) that, onced merged, should help resolve these issues.

+A work-around for these errors is to define the dependencies using the 1.x approach.
+But also note that although both approaches currently work, the 1.x approach may be removed in a 3.x release.
+The discussion about it is [here](https://github.com/tuist/tuist/issues/3906)

 ### Other Known Issues
 If you run `dependencies fetch` and then modify the `Dependencies.swift` file, you can call `dependencies update`, but it doesn't always work.
 In those cases call `dependencies clean` and fetch again.